Prime Factors

 24=2 \times 2 \times 6

-What’s the longest line of factors we can write for 24, not including the number 1?
+What is the longest line of factors we can write for 24, not including the number 1?

 24 = 2 \times 2 \times 2 \times 3

 This is the longest line.
-We know its longest because each of the factors in the line are prime – they can’t be broken down into smaller factor pairs.
+We know its longest because each of the factors in the line are prime numbers – they can’t be broken down into smaller factor pairs.

 We say, the prime factorization of 24 is 2 \times 2 \times 2 \times 3 or 2^3 \times 3.